-No. 35; Updated May 2012
+No. 35; Updated July 2017

-Sometimes people with Tourette's Disorder may blurt out obscene words, insult others, or make obscene gestures or movements.
+Sometimes people with Tourette's disorder blurt out obscene words, insult others, or make obscene gestures or movements.
 They cannot control these sounds and movements and should not be blamed for them.
 Punishment by parents, teasing by classmates, and scolding by teachers will not help the child to control the tics but will hurt the child's self-esteem and increase their distress.

-Further information about Tourette's Disorder is available from:
+Further information about Tourette's disorder is available from:

-42-40 Bell Boulevard
+42-40 Bell Boulevard, Suite 205